 While the point above details how to avoid damage when thinking about how to care for your glass staircase, damage is always a possibility regardless of the quality of the staircase.
 Unfortunately, accidents can happen.

-Should damage occur it is of the utmost importance to let a staircase specialist like Abbott-Wade know immediately.
-Damage will not fix itself and must be tended to and repaired by someone fully-qualified to do so.
+Should damage occur it is of the utmost importance to let a staircase manufacturers like Abbott-Wade know immediately.
+The damage will not fix itself and must be tended to and repaired by someone fully-qualified to do so.
 Our hand-picked expert fitters and installers are always on hand regardless of the materials used in your staircase.
 Even if you think the problem is manageable or minimal it is worth getting an experienced specialist to check out any issues and to get them to advise the best course of action.

 A glass staircase, whether a new flight of stairs or a staircase refurbishment, can last many, many years if properly maintained.
 They make a beautiful addition to any home, whatever the age or style of the property.
 For more information please get in touch with the helpful Abbott-Wade team by calling 01744 634442.
 You can also contact us by sending an email to firstname.lastname@example.org.